Muna Hotel attack

 The Muna Hotel in the Somali capital of Mogadishu was attacked by al-Shabaab fighters on 24 August 2010.
 The hotel was known to host government officials and other politicians.
 More fighting in the city began on 23 August.

 Background

 On 23 August 2010, fighting began in Mogadishu after al-Shabaab fighters declared a "massive, final" war against what they called "invaders" and attacked army barracks in several districts of Mogadishu.

-In July, the terrorist group al-Shabab claimed responsibility for two suicide bombings in Kampala, the capital of Uganda.
+In July, the terrorist group al-Shabaab claimed responsibility for two suicide bombings in Kampala, the capital of Uganda.
 Those attacks took the lives of 76 people.

 Details

 On 24 August 2010, al-Shabaab fighters attacked the Muna hotel that was known to house government officials and other politicians.
 The death toll in the attack rose to 32 people.
 At least 11 Somali MPs were reported killed.
 The hotel was targeted because it was popular with government officials as it is in a government-controlled area close to the presidential palace and the security is tight.

 Two assailants disguised themselves by dressing in Somali government uniforms.
 The attackers began by shooting civilian passersby outside the building.
 They moved inside and shot at hotel staff, government personnel (many of whom were armed), and security guards.
 The assailants then blew themselves up within the building, as additional security forces arrived.

 The number of dead parliamentarians was later revised downward to four: their names were given as Mohamed Hassan M. Nur, Geddi Abdi Gadid, Bulle Hassan Mo'allim and Idiris Muse Elmi.
 In addition, five legislators wounded in the attack were identified by Acting Speaker of Parliament Abdiweli Sheik Ibrahim Mudey as Ali Abdikadir Mo'allim, Ali Mohamud Abdi, Ahmed Sheik M. Mohamud, Mohamed Ateye Farid and Isaq Ibrahim Ali.
 By August 25, the number of dead parliamentarians had risen to six.